Doing Actions

 Flakiness

-Alumnium automatically retries actions when errors occur during their execution.
-This is usually sufficient to handle common scenarios like changes to page content during interaction or issues caused by an overzealous LLM.
+In addition, Alumnium automatically retries actions when errors occur during their execution.
+This is usually sufficient to handle common scenarios such as changes to page content during interaction or issues caused by an overzealous LLM.